Legal Name: Fohlio, Inc.

 The startup soon garnered significant interest from people around the world, which reassured Yu that Fohlio was resolving a global issue.

 Prior to Fohlio, Yu was a VP at J.P.
-Morgan, building workflows and complex systems for the cross-asset derivative trading desks.
+Morgan, building workflows and complex systems for the cross-asset derivatives trading desks.

 Performance and Trends